joshuapearson/tucson-josh/content/posts/rust-clap-cli/index.md

 The key difference is that we are now using the type system to define the interface rather than imperative calls to a builder.
-Note that the doc comments for the `Args` struct are used to build the `-h` help subcommand for the resulting program.
+Note that the doc comments for the `Args` struct are used to build the `-h` help subcommand for the resulting application.

 Clap isn't limited to simple structs for the definition of the interface either.
 As shown above, `Option` works just as you would expect.
-To build up truly complex command line interactions you can use enums to define subcommand syntax with configuration options for each different subcommand via associated values (think `git` or `npm` subcommands).
-Clap is well suited to building complex command line applications.
+To build up more complex command line interactions you can use enums to define subcommand syntax with configuration options for each different subcommand via associated values (think `git` or `npm` subcommands).
+This offers an elegant solution for managing the complexity that your tool might need to expose to the user.

-There are tons of great features in clap that can be found in the [docs](https://docs.rs/clap/latest/clap/index.html), but rather than get into the specifics of this crate, I want to discuss how type-driven design can elevate command line interfaces to be on equal footing with published libraries and service APIs.
+There are tons of other great features in clap that can be found in the [docs](https://docs.rs/clap/latest/clap/index.html), but rather than get into the specifics of this crate, I want to discuss how type-driven design can elevate command line interfaces to be on equal footing with published libraries and service APIs.

 What can be gained from specifying your software's command line interactions via the rust type system?

 ### Advantage 1: Code Maintainability and Readability